OrlinKadyov03/ASP.NET-CORE-MVC---Projects/README.md

 # ASP.NET-CORE-MVC---Projects

 RaceRunApp - online platform for runners.
-Whether you're a seasoned marathoner or just starting your running journey, RaceRun is here to help you discover clubs, find exciting races, and turn your running dreams into reality....
+Whether you're a seasoned marathoner or just starting your running journey, RaceRun is here to help you discover clubs, find exciting races, and turn your running dreams into reality...

 ## Features